-China is supporting the embracing of hydrogen vehicles in designated experimental areas as it sets up an ecosystem that includes hydrogen making, storage, transportation and refueling, Wan said.
+China is supporting the embracing of vehicles in designated experimental areas as it sets up an ecosystem that includes making, storage, and refueling, Wan said.
 Distant commercial vehicles aren’t presently well-matched to trip on batteries only because of weight and range limits, according to a BNEF report last month.
 Fuel cells would be a good play if the government reduces limitations on hydrogen-refueling setup.

 Outside , Wan pronounced skepticism about the idea that computers will totally substitute the need for humans in the driver’s seat.